explorerhq/sql-explorer/README.rst

 If you are upgrading...
 =======================

-Version 0.5 adds a new field to explorer model, thus South is now a requirement for running migrations and upgrading.
-If you are installing from scratch, you can just syncdb.
+Version 0.5 adds a new field to Query model, thus South is now a requirement for running migrations and upgrading.
+After upgrading to 0.5, you will have to convert Explorer to a south app by faking the first migration:

+``python manage.py migrate explorer 0001 --fake``

+If you are installing Explorer for the first time, you can just follow the normal installation instructions below.

 Django SQL Explorer